KShebek/cbe504/main.typ

 // Notes for next time
 // 0.
 Render with newer typst version
 // 1.
 Add an entire lesson on equilibrium.
 To prepare for Problem1 Pset 3 from Justin and provide context.
+Emphasize reaction quotient vs equilibrium.
 // 2.
 Spend a little bit more time on BEPs.
 How to read handbook values.
 Relevance of temperature and pressure in handbook and how to adjust.
 // 3.
 Do reactor archetypes after the midterm
 // 4.
-Sprinkle in more examples
+Sprinkle in more examples in-class
 // 5.
 Make exams 9am-5pm
 // 6.
 Make exam corrections a required homework problem.
 No extra credit.
+// 7.
+Match grading scale used by Thanos in CBE 503
+// 8.
+Enable "Hide totals in student grades summary" on Canvas
 #import "@preview/xarrow:0.3.1": xarrow
 #import "@preview/gentle-clues:1.0.0": tip, clue
 #import "@preview/whalogen:0.2.0": ce